-- To plan an employees’ session at the MACD annual meeting.
+- Plan an employees’ session at the MACD annual meeting.

-- To survey the district employees to determine their educational needs and desires.
+- Survey the district employees to determine their educational needs and desires.

-- To plan education seminars periodically and maintain an education program in relation to district employees’ responsibilities, district policies and law, and other areas as determined from the survey.
+- Host education seminars periodically and maintain an education program in relation to district employees’ responsibilities, district policies and law, and other areas as determined.

-- To strengthen liaison between MACD, DNRC/CDB, NRCS and district employees.
+- Strengthen liaison between MACD/SWCDM, DNRC/CDB, NRCS and district employees.

-- To encourage attendance of conservation district employees at the MACD and NACD conventions.
+- Encourage attendance of conservation district employees at the MACD and NACD conventions.

-- To help with the orientation program for new conservation district employees.
+- Help with orientation for new conservation district employees.

-- To exchange ideas and information on conservation district activities.
+- Exchange ideas and information on conservation district activities.

 ARTICLE V – Membership

-Any district employee in Montana is eligible for membership in the MACD Employees’ Organization with dues set at $25 per year per employee.
-The treasurer will send out dues reminders by September 25th for the following fiscal year (October 1st through September 30th).
+Any district employee in Montana is eligible for membership in the MACD Employees’ Organization with dues set at $30 per year per employee.
+The Treasurer will send a reminder by November 1, prior to the beginning of the Fiscal year, January 1 thru December 31.
 Dues paid by either the individual or the conservation districts are valid until the next dues deadline.
-In order for a district employee to have a vote their dues must be paid before the annual fall MACD convention.
+For a district employee to have a vote their dues must be paid before the annual fall MACD convention.
 Any past district employee is eligible to be an affiliate member with the same dues as regular members.
 Affiliate members are non-voting members.

-This association also welcomes other individuals and business organizations as nonvoting members.
-Dues for such affiliate memberships will be $25 per year for individuals and $100 per year for business organizations, corporations, and governmental entities.
+This association welcomes other individuals and business organizations as nonvoting members.
+Dues for such affiliate memberships will be $30 per year for individuals and $100 per year for business organizations, corporations, and governmental entities.
 All amounts above established rates will be accepted as donations.